mtov/engsoftmoderna/en/chapter1.md

 and Accident in Software Engineering* ([link](https://doi.org/10.1109/MC.1987.1663532)) where he highlighted the peculiarities of Software Engineering.

-According to Brooks, there are two types of challenges in software engineering: **essential difficulties** and **accidental difficulties**.
+According to Brooks, there are two key types of challenges in software engineering: **essential difficulties** and **accidental difficulties**.
 Essential ones are intrinsic to the field and are unlikely to be solved by any novel technology or method.

-The term "silver bullet", as used in Brooks's essay title, refers to a magical solution to a complex problem.
+The term silver bullet, as used in Brooks's essay title, refers to a magical solution to a complex problem.
 Brooks argued that due to the innate challenges of Software Engineering, we should not anticipate the existence of